stamixthereal/forecast-athena-query-cost/README.md

-# Comprehensive README for SQL Query Log Analysis and Memory Usage Prediction Project

 ## Project Overview

 This project comprises a suite of Python scripts designed to analyze SQL query logs and predict the memory usage of SQL queries.
 It involves downloading query logs from AWS Athena, processing these logs, and using machine learning to predict the memory usage of SQL queries.
 The project is split into three main parts:

 1. **`parse_athena_executions.py`**: Downloads query logs from AWS Athena for multiple workgroups in parallel.
 2. **`transform_query_logs.py`**: Processes SQL query logs stored in JSON format and converts them into a CSV file.
-3. **`database_query_performance_prediction.py`**: Predicts the memory usage of SQL queries based on extracted features using an XGBoost model.
+3. **`prediction.py`**: Predicts the memory usage of SQL queries based on extracted features using an XGBoost model.

 ## Part 1: `parse_athena_executions.py`